-Natural medicine considers each partner’s health individually throughout the IVF process.
-We at Healthwise Clinic aim to identify the underlying causes for infertility and rectify balance.
+Natural medicine considers each partner’s health individually throughout the IVF process. and rectify balance.
 Commonly women with fertility issues present with symptoms from one or more of the common patient presentation types below.
 Recommendations are given for each type but it should be emphasised that your practitioner will tailor your treatment and specific lifestyle advice to you as an individual.

 TCM Diagnosis Types: